Is this debate tournament more like a public forum or policy debate?

 What happens when a submitted essay exceeds the word limit?

-The title page, in-text citations, works-cited pages, and graphs are not counted towards the word limit.
+The title page and Works Cited pages are not counted towards the word limit.
 Any text over the word limit will be deleted before arguments are sent to the judges.

 How and when do teams find out if they have made it to the elimination and final rounds?